noura2033/github-tutorial/README.md

    * your message should be explaining the changes made in the commit
    * Committing is taking a virtual snapshot and being able to view it later

-* To send you code and commits to GitHub
+* To send your code and commits to GitHub
  * ```git push```